Autopassion | Autopassion Euro | Chiptuning NZ

 - Cautions

 The ECU is responsible for the entire engine management.
-It measures, checks and controls all important functions of the engine under consideration of the current load condition and in dependence of all environmental parameters, such as ambient, engine coolant and oil temperature, intake air density etc.
+It measures, checks, and controls all important functions of the engine dependent on the current load condition and environmental parameters, such as ambient temperature, engine coolant, oil temperature, intake air density and air flow.

-During the process of chiptuning, this database, programmed on to the EPROM (Chip) inside the ECU, is optimised.
-All relevant patterns and identifiers for, i.e. injection and ignition timing, boost control, load limitation and exhaust emissions, are being monitored over the entire rpm range of the engine and then changed within certain limits, in dependence to load and engine-rpm, so that the maximum horsepower and torque output, in consideration of the durability of the engine, as well as the least fuel consumption stand in an optimal relation to each other.
-Hereby we gain horsepower as well as a significantly higher torque output.
+During the process of chip tuning, this database, programmed on to the EPROM (Chip) and processor inside the ECU, is optimised.
+All relevant patterns and identifiers for injection and ignition timing, boost control, load limitation and exhaust emissions, are being monitored over the entire rpm range of the engine and then changed within certain limits, dependent on load and engine-rpm, so that maximum horsepower and torque output can safely be increased.

 Depending on the car make and model, turbocharged engines (petrol or diesel) will see an increase of horsepower and torque of 20% to 40% - and for normally aspirated engines 7% to 12% is realistic.
 In both cases acceleration, top end speed and elasticity improve significantly.
-Chip tuning will not have any effect on the durability of the engine.
-Note, that correct servicing and normal car care are recommended – this applies to both tuned and standard cars.
+Correct chip tuning will not have any effect on the durability of the engine.
+Note that correct servicing and normal car care are recommended – this applies to both tuned and standard cars.

 ECU Functions

-Retarding and advancing ignition timing For economic and efficient fuel combustion, it is important under all possible driving conditions, to compute the correct ignition timing in relation to engine-rpm, load and other relevant parameters.
-For diesel engines the right injection timing (pump timing).
+Retarding and advancing ignition timing for economic and efficient fuel combustion, it is important under all possible driving conditions, to compute the correct ignition timing in relation to engine-rpm, load and other relevant parameters.
+For diesel engines the right injection timing (pump timing) is most important, especially on the latest common rail turbo diesel engines that utilise extremely high rail pressure.

 Dwell control